top of page

 • Return any remaining funds to the Lewis County Opioid Fund Administrator at the end of the funding period, OR

-• Request and extentiointo use the funds past the funding period, OR
+• Request and extension to use the funds past the funding period, OR

 • Request an amendment to their current contract to use the remaining funds for additional strategies